rustielin/Blockchain-Notes/note5.md

 which claim the existence of back doors that would potentially allow the NSA to break Bitcoin at will.
 There has been no proof thus far.
 Another concern with SHA-256 is Bitcoin’s reliance and association with the cryptographic hash function.
-In the era of quantum computing, SHA-256 may no longer provide the security needed to uphold the security of the Bitcoin network.
-Die-hard Bitcoin developers would then have to explore alternatives.
+In the future if SHA-256 no longer provides the necessary security to uphold the Bitcoin network, die-hard Bitcoin developers would then have to explore alternatives.

 SHA-256 works by maintaining 256 bits of state.
 These 256 bits of state are divided into 8 words of 32-bit state.
 Because the input for SHA-256